 We conduct outreach events throughout Northern California, such as Open Houses and Community Working Group meetings, to inform and gather input from local communities, policymakers, and stakeholders.
 Stakeholders include environmental justice groups, community organizations, city/county staff, neighborhood groups, and California residents.

-Below is a list of open houses and working group meetings conducted between fall 2019 and winter 2020.
+Below is a list of open houses and working group meetings conducted since the fall of 2019.
 For a listing of upcoming events and outreach opportunities in your area, visit the Events page.
-Due to Americans with Disabilities Act (ADA) requirements, meeting materials prior to June 2019 can be requested through a Public Records Act request.
+Meeting materials prior to June 2019 can be requested through a Public Records Act request.

 - Draft EIR/EIS Open House Q&A Webinars on MeetHSRNorcal.org – 05/11, 05/14, 05/18

 - Los Banos – 8/21

 The Authority releases quarterly regional newsletters to keep stakeholders and the public up to date on the high-speed rail program.

 To sign up for the newsletter, complete the form on the Contact Us page and select “Northern California” from the dropdown menu.

 Visit the Factsheets page to learn more about California High-Speed Rail and to view the Authority’s factsheets.

 To learn more about the San José to Merced Project Section, please see the following factsheets.